WordPress/openverse/documentation/projects/proposals/trust_and_safety/content_report_moderation/20230411-project_proposal_content_report_moderation.md

 implementation plan.
 AWS Rekognition, Google Vision API, Azure Computer Vision, and more.
 Essentially all the ones I've seen are affordable to us at our current planned utilisation levels.
-However, AWS Rekognition is the only one that makes sense for us to use, because:
+However, AWS Rekognition is the only one that makes sense for us to use[^pending-verification], because:

 - We are already planning to use existing Rekognition data as part of the [Rekognition data incorporation](https://github.com/WordPress/openverse/issues/431) project later this year.
-- We can cache responses procured during moderation and plan to use those as a starting point for a rolling integration of Rekognition data.
+- Building upon that work, we can cache responses procured during moderation and plan to use those as a starting point for a rolling integration of Rekognition data.
 - Billing and account management is already worked out for AWS and any other provider would require more work in the infrastructure repository to set up configuration management and more places to track billing.
-- From an ethical perspective, essentially all the major computer vision APIs have the same problems, so AWS Rekognition isn't an especially heinous choice.
+- From an ethical perspective, essentially all the major computer vision APIs have similar problems, so AWS Rekognition isn't an especially heinous choice.

 The implementation plan writer is welcome to explore other options they think might make sense in spite of those reasons listed above.
 However, Rekognition